-Travis is an Associate Dean of Students at Cornell University.
-He holds advanced degrees in psychology and education administration, and has received national recognition as an outstanding student affairs professional.
+Travis is an Assistant Vice President & Dean of Students at Rensselaer Polytechnic Institute.
+He holds advanced degrees in psychology and education administration and has received national recognition as an outstanding student affair professional.

-Educator, writer and consultant, Travis has been a featured speaker on college campuses and at conferences across the country, working with thousands of students, faculty, administrators and coaches with the goal of ending hazing.
+Educator, writer, and consultant, Travis has been a featured speaker on college campuses and at conferences across the country, working with thousands of students, faculty, administrators and coaches with the goal of putting a stop to hazing.